21 Powerful Tricks To Build Confidence Before a Job Interview

 Change your perspective

 “Life is a perspective,” says Wolfgang.
 “We can look through the lens of scarcity or we can look at it through a lens of abundance.”
 Basically, you can either freak out and ask yourself, “What if I don’t get it?” or you can look at it as an opportunity to have a conversation about a job that you feel like you’re a great fit for.
 Carol Dweck, PhD, a Stanford University psychologist, has researched fixed mindsets versus growth mindsets.
 She found that people with fixed mindsets tend to believe that success is only based on talent and intelligence while people with growth mindsets are most successful because they understand that their talent is just the starting point of success.
-Use these positive quotes to change your frame of mind.

 Give yourself a pep talk